krisauw/movie_recommender/README.md

 * Analyzing additional factors like critic reviews, audience comments, and streaming data.
 * Exploring budget, revenue, and profit analysis to predict a movie's success.
 * Investigating seasonal movie trends and how audience preferences shift over time.

+---

+## **📩 Contact & Contributions**
+Contributions are welcome!
+If you have suggestions or improvements, feel free to open an issue or submit a pull request.